aviau/perkeepy/README.md

 Python utilities for [Perkeep](https://perkeep.org/).

 I have recently started hacking on Perkeep and implementing some of the internals in Python helps me validate my understanding of the codebase.
+Having a second implementation also allows for validating the formats and protocols.
 The intended purpose is at least to be able to browse a Perkeep storage and fetch files without the Go implementation.
 The API is similar to the Go implementation's.

 ## Things you can already do with perkeepy